Deer-Spangle/faexport/lib/faexport/views/docs.md

   ]
 ]
 ~~~
-### GET /notifications
+### GET /notifications/others

 *Formats:* `json`, `xml`, `rss` (rss note below)

 Login cookie required.

-Retrieves a dictionary of all current notifications.
-RSS feeds are available for each notification type.
+Retrieves a dictionary of all current (non-submission) notifications.
+RSS feeds are available for each individual notification type.

-While json and xml are available at the simple /notifications endpoint, rss feeds are separated into 6 different endpoints:
+While json and xml formats are available as a combined endpoint at /notifications/others, rss feeds are separated into 6 different endpoints:
 - /notifications/watches.rss
 - /notifications/submission_comments.rss
 - /notifications/journal_comments.rss